-Co-designation of Long-Term Mineral Resource Lands and Long-Term Agricultural Lands

-As a natural result of geologic forces, it is not uncommon in Thurston County to have quality mineral deposits located under prime farmland soils.
-Mining operations may result in temporarily breaking up the contiguous land base that is a central component of the Agricultural Lands of Long-Term Commercial Significance.
-Removing, stockpiling and spreading soil to allow for mining may create a risk to the productive capacity of prime farmland soils.
-There is a natural conflict between the two competing natural resource industries: agriculture and mining.
-While agriculture is a sustainable industry, mining relies on a fixed, non-renewable resource.

-Allowing for co-designation of mineral lands and agricultural lands may be compatible, but it is critical that the identified land base for agricultural lands of long-term commercial significance not be jeopardized.
-Agricultural lands of long-term commercial significance are designated based on a number of criteria (see section III.E), one of which is a threshold of prime farmland soils on the property.
-This may mean that a parcel within the agricultural lands of long-term commercial significance designation has some portions of a parcel that are not as high-quality for farming as other parts of a contiguous block.
-Allowing mineral extraction on the edges of designated long-term agricultural lands may provide a valued use of the land when it does not break apart the contiguous designated land base for agricultural lands of long-term commercial significance.

-D. Designating Mineral Resources of Long-Term Commercial Significance
+C. Designating Mineral Resources of Long-Term Commercial Significance

 Within Thurston County, minerals of potentially long-term commercial significance include sand and gravel deposits, coal deposits, and a few rock resources, such as columnar basalt (shot rock) and sandstone.

-In the past, Mineral Resource Lands were designated on a site-by-site basis.
+In the past, Mineral Resource Lands were designated on a site-by-site basis, only including existing mining operations.
 Lands or portions of a legal lot or parcel meeting criteria were designated through a Comprehensive Plan Amendment process.

-In order to meet state guidelines, Thurston County contracted with Associated Earth Sciences, Inc. (AESI) to identify and classify mineral resources in the County and create a base inventory map showing the location of mineral resources.
+In order to meet state guidelines, Thurston County contracted with Associated Earth Sciences, Inc. (AESI) to identify and classify mineral resources in the county and create a base inventory map showing the location of mineral resources.
 AESI developed a draft inventory and classification system largely based on data from DNR and USGS, with some supplementary information from Washington Department of Transportation and private studies.
 This inventory identified 189,475 acres of land containing long-term commercially significant mineral resources, which were eligible to be considered for designation.

 Mineral resource land designation and associated policies in this chapter are based on:

-A geologic inventory supplemented site-specific data when available;
+A geologic inventory supplemented site-specific data when available.

-A hierarchical classification of resources based on resource quality and quantity;
+A hierarchical classification of resources based on resource quality and quantity.

-Designation criteria consistent with WAC 365-190-170;
+Designation criteria consistent with WAC 365-190-170.

 Policies to balance potential conflicts.

-The mineral resource land designation represents an increase in designated mineral lands from 5,623 acres (2019) to 142,666 acres (2020).
-The 2020 mineral resource land designation of 142,666 acres represents a reduction from the overall geologic inventory of 189,475 acres of potentially viable mineral deposits ().
+The mineral resource land designation represents an increase in designated mineral lands from 5,623 acres (pre-update) to 142,666 acres (2020 update).
+The mineral resource land designation of 142,666 acres represents a reduction from the overall geologic inventory of 189,475 acres of potentially viable mineral deposits (Table 3-4).
 The current designated mineral resource lands are mapped as an overlay to the Future Land Use Map (FLUM).
 Areas were excluded from consideration based on jurisdictional and legal issues, environmental constraints, and land use compatibility.

-Table 3-5.
+Table 3-4.
 Acreage of Mineral Resource Lands in Thurston County